 This online video training covers planning and establishing a youth garden, tips on involving children in the garden, and lesson plans and activities using garden produce.
-It was updated in 2019 to include recommendations for gardening with children ages 0-5.
+It was updated in 2019 to include recommendations for gardening with children under age 5.
 Registry credit is available (1.5 credits).

 Early Care & Education Training Videos

 Incorporating Local Foods at Your ECE Site: Learn different ways and techniques in how to add and incorporate local foods into any early care and education site.

 Hands-On Farm to ECE Activities: Learn how to incorporate hands-on farm to ECE activities in your early care and education program.

 Gardening with Young Children at Your ECE Site: Learn about gardens in your early care and education program.